 To overcome this, focus on communication and training.
 Clearly demonstrate how the AI assistant will make their jobs easier by automating tedious tasks and freeing them up to focus on selling.
 Building trust is a gradual process.
 Start by highlighting small wins and showcasing how the tool helps them hit their quotas.
 When your team sees the AI as a partner rather than a replacement, adoption will follow naturally.

-Balancing Automation with a Personal Touch
+Balancing Automation with a Human Touch

 One of the biggest benefits of AI is automation, but it’s easy to go too far.
 Over-automating your outreach can make your communication feel robotic and impersonal, which is the fastest way to alienate a prospect.
 The challenge is preserving the personal touch and unique brand voice that your team has worked hard to cultivate.